Kulsoom-Naqvi/Superstore-Analytics-Dashboard---Tableau/README.md

-# Superstore Data Analytics Dashboard - Power BI
+# Superstore Data Analytics Dashboard - Tableau

 A structured attempt to turn retail data into something more than numbers on a screen.
 Every section of this dashboard responds to interaction, reshaping itself continuously through filters, parameters, and selections, making the analysis feel less static and more conversational.